bnmtthws/bnmtthws.github.io/_pages/people.md

 Dan joins the FSIAP insectary facility after finishing his Ph.D. with Phil Matthews in 2024. <br/> <br/>

-{: #nick }
-### Nicholas Tochor, Laboratory Manager (2020-present )

-Nick received his B.Sc. in Environmental Sciences and Biology at the University of British Columbia's Okanagan campus in December 2019.
-During his undergraduate degree, he worked in several labs specializing in landscape ecology.
-Past projects include a spatiotemporal analysis of grizzly bear habitat suitability North of Jasper, Alberta; an analysis of mycorrhizal connectivity between understory and canopy forest flora; an analysis of dark diversity patterns in global diatom species richness; and an analysis of the impacts of recreational land use on watersheds within public land in the Okanagan.
-He is now working as a Research Assistant and Lab Manager with the Mosquito Lab.
-When not in the lab, he enjoys hiking, biking, kayaking, surfing, and playing guitar. <br/> <br/>

 ## Current undergraduate researchers
 -   Roxana Kazemi Arbat (Directed studies student 2025)
 -   Simran Behniwal (Directed studies student 2025-2026)